Careers in Economics

 Career Projections

-- 12% were enrolled in graduate school
+- 14% were enrolled in graduate/professional school or a fellowship

 - 1% were completing some other activity including self-employment, part-time work, additional courses or military service

-- 1% were still seeking employment.
+- 1% were actively job searching

-- 30% were in consulting
+- 33% consulting

-- 6% were in technology
+- 5% technology

-- 4% were in communications, marketing & media
+- 4% communications, marketing, & media

-- 3% were in healthcare & pharmaceutical
+- 2% healthcare & pharmaceutical

-- 2% were in education & teaching
+- 1% education & teaching

 Alumnae Interviews